I had a choice but I had no voice

-For me the aswer is simple.
-I can never let go, because every time I see my reflection in the mirror, I am reminded of that day that changed my life forever.
+For me, the answer is simple.
+I can never let go because every time I see my reflection in the mirror, I am reminded of that day that changed my life forever.

-But on days when I feel as if everything is going wrong, on days when I am struggling, on days that I forget the fight I gave to be where I am today, I need that reminder.
-When I catch a glimpse of my self in the mirror I am reminded of what I lost.
-It's not my beauty that I lost, it's not my healthy skin, it's not the full range of movements in my hands, it's not even years off my youth.
+But on days when I feel as if everything is going wrong when I am struggling, and when I forget the fight I gave to be where I am today, I need that reminder.
+When I catch a glimpse of myself in the mirror, I am reminded of what I lost.
+It's not my beauty that I lost; it's not my healthy skin; it's not the full range of movements in my hands; it's not even years of my youth.

 I lost my friends.

 And I don't want them to be forgotten.

 This is why I allow myself to be reminded, which is why I remind other people of the results of unsafe driving.
 I don't want anyone to lose someone they love to a preventable accident.

 I often wonder if what I am feeling is survivor's guilt.
 And maybe it is!

 I had a sense of deep guilt for surviving our horrific accident.
 The man behind the wheel was an aggressive driver.
 I could see the signs but I couldn't recognize them.
 I trusted him like I trusted every other driver behind a steering wheel.
 I never questioned my safety.
 Even on that day, seeing his aggressive behavior, tailgating, and overtaking other vehicles, I only spoke once.
 I asked him to slow down, but I didn't demand it.
 I know I was wrong to trust him, and the results of our accident and my mirror reflection prove how wrong I was.